It was hard answering the "what style do you teach" question.

 It's about your yoga - not anyone else's.

-The practice is about learning to do your own yoga, not anyone else's.
-All while drinking from the well of teachers who inspire to get clear on what aligns with the distinct language of your own heart.
+The practice is about finding your own yoga, not anyone else's.
+While sipping from the well of teachers who inspire you to get clear on what aligns with the distinct language of your own heart.

 Freedom Yoga isn't so much a technique as it is the essence of what the practice ultimately requests from us — a willingness to tap into and trust the vein of wisdom pulsing from The One.
 Gentle, relaxed curiosity and inner listening is all that's required.
 Erich describes it this way: “Instead of deciding in advance what it is you think you’re supposed to do, you start transcending everything you’ve learned and intuitively start letting the alignment come through.”